 The LMF100 is a switched capacitor (sampled data) filter.
 To fully describe its transfer functions, a time domain analysis is appropriate.
-Since this is cumbersome, and since the LMF100 closely approximates continuous filters, the following discussion is based on the well-known frequency domain.
+Since the LMF100 closely approximates continuous filters, the following discussion is based on the well-known frequency domain.
 Each LMF100 can produce two full 2nd order functions.
 See Table I for a summary of the characteristics of the various modes.